La Tène culture: Technology

 The 3rd century BC saw the development of iron chain mail, the invention of which is credited to Celtic armourers by the Roman author Varro.
 Celtic helmet designs also served as the basis for the design of Roman imperial helmets following Caesar's campaigns in Gaul.
-The spatha, a long sword of Celtic design, was introduced to the Romans by Celtic mercenaries and auxilaries, gradually becoming a standard heavy infantry weapon within the Roman army by the 2nd century AD and replacing the earlier gladius.
+The spatha, a long sword of Celtic design, was introduced to the Romans by Celtic mercenaries and auxiliaries, gradually becoming a standard heavy infantry weapon within the Roman army by the 2nd century AD and replacing the earlier gladius.

 The 1st century Roman author Pliny the Elder attributed the invention of soap and mattresses to the Gauls.
 The 2nd century Greek physician Aretaeus of Cappadocia also attributed the invention of soap to the Gauls.

 At the site of the oppidum of Paule in Brittany the remains of a wooden structure thought to be a 'machine for drawing water' incorporating a crank and connecting-rod mechanism were discovered at the bottom of a well, dating from 68-27 BC.
 This is the earliest known evidence for such a mechanism, which is also known from later Roman machines.
 In his account of the siege of Avaricum Julius Caesar provides a brief glimpse of other devices used by the Gauls:

-To the extraordinary valor of our soldiers, devices of every sort were opposed by the Gauls; since they are a nation of consummate ingenuity, and most skillful in imitating and making those things which are imparted by any one; for they turned aside the hooks with nooses, and when they had caught hold of them firmly, drew them on by means of engines, and undermined the mound the more skillfully on this account, because there are in their territories extensive iron mines, and consequently every description of mining operations is known and practiced by them.
+"To the extraordinary valor of our soldiers, devices of every sort were opposed by the Gauls; since they are a nation of consummate ingenuity, and most skillful in imitating and making those things which are imparted by any one; for they turned aside the hooks with nooses, and when they had caught hold of them firmly, drew them on by means of engines, and undermined the mound the more skillfully on this account, because there are in their territories extensive iron mines, and consequently every description of mining operations is known and practiced by them."